An intro to conversion tracking & why you should care about it

 Conversion tracking is the foundation of performance marketing.
 If it’s broken, the consequences are immediate and serious.

-When tracking fails, it directly affects algorithmic optimisation and campaign performance, and undermines strategic, creative and budget allocation decisions.
+When tracking fails, it directly affects algorithmic optimisation and campaign performance, undermining strategic, creative and budget allocation decisions.

 With accurate tracking in place, algorithms learn faster, match better, and direct spend toward the people most likely to purchase.